Liga 2 (Peru): History

 In 2006, the Second Division was moved up to the second tier once again, where the winner gets promotion to the First Division.
 As a result, the Copa Peru was moved down to the third tier.
 It was only in 2006 that it was decided to decentralize this tournament (until then reserved for teams from Lima and Callao), the championship began to be played with teams from different departments of Peru that obtained the category.
 However, despite the decentralist spirit of this measure, some articles were established in the regulations that obliged teams of a certain distance from Lima to pay the tickets of rival teams.
 It should be said that with this, the duality of promotion to the First Division occurred because the Copa Perú, the traditional amateur football tournament, was also of a national nature, a situation that does not happen in any country worldwide and where it was seen that the Second Division should remain as the only way to promotion to the First Division.
 However, while it was nominally Second Professional, it was officially promotional.

 In 2019, the Peruvian Football Federation announced the creation of the Liga 3, which replaced the Copa Peru as the third tier, moving the Copa Peru down to the fourth tier in 2024.
+Relegation from the Liga 2 was since changed to the Liga 3.
+In 2026, with the creation of the Copa de la Liga, teams from the Liga 2 compete alongside teams from the Liga 1 for the domestic cup competition.